 In 2010 he spent a year as soto-deshi to Taiki Okajima Sensei (10th Dan, Aikido Yuishinkai) living and training Aikido in Osaka, Japan, where he also received a 2nd Dan in Goshindo and extensive training in Sotai-Ho (body balance and relaxation).

 His main emphasis in training is the understanding, and application, of the basic Aikido principles, which lead to ‘easy Aikido’ through relaxed strength.
 Although self defence is a key aspect in any martial art training Mark also teaches the practical application of Aikido principles in daily life.

 Address: Tuckeroo Avenue, Mullumbimby, NSW

-Aikido Goshinkai Mullumbimby Adult classes are held on Wednesday and Friday from 5pm - 6.30pm
+Aikido Goshinkai Mullumbimby Adult classes are held on Saturday from 10am - 11.30am

 Aikido in Mullum acknowledges the Traditional Custodians upon whose ancestral lands we live and work.

 We pay respect to their Elders, past present and emerging, and acknowledge the continuing connection that Indigenous peoples have to the land, sea, sky and waterways.

 Sovereignty has never been ceded.